Luke the Dog: Early life

 Luke the Dog was born in November 1913, reportedly at the home of film director Wilfred Lucas in Los Angeles, California.
 It was there where Minta Durfee and Roscoe Arbuckle were said to have acquired Luke as a six-week-old puppy.
 Several sources about the dog's early life state that Lucas gave the puppy to Minta in lieu of extra money or hazard pay she had earned for performing a dangerous stunt in one of his motion pictures.
-Some of those same sources also state that Minta and Roscoe even named their new pet after the tight-fisted director, dubbing him Luke as a familiar form of "Lucas" The cited timing of the dog's birth in November 1913 seems consistent with Luke's physical appearance in his film debut in the short Lover's Luck, released in mid-September 1914 and likely completed in August that year.
-In the "one-reeler", which features both Roscoe and Minta, Luke can be seen in the background in several scenes, tethered next to his doghouse.
-Luke's size in the short shows a dog of his breed nearing maturity.
+Some of those same sources also state that Minta and Roscoe even named their new pet after the tight-fisted director, dubbing him Luke as a familiar form of "Lucas" The cited timing of the dog's birth in November 1913 seems consistent with Luke's relatively small physical appearance in his brief film debut in the short The Knockout, released in June 1914 and featuring both Roscoe and Minta.
+In the short Lover's Luck, released three months later, Luke can be seen in the background in several scenes, tethered next to a doghouse.
+Luke's size in that film shows a dog of his breed nearing maturity.